 The Magna Hotline is a whistle-blower hotline.
 The Hotline is confidential and reporters can remain anonymous (except where local law requires disclosure of a reporter's identity), and is available for employees and other stakeholders such as customers and suppliers to make submissions by phone or online at any time in 27 languages.
 Submissions are received and tracked by an independent third party service provider.
 Non-HR submissions to the Magna Hotline are reviewed by our Internal Audit Department and, when appropriate, an investigation is conducted in accordance with our Policy on Internal Ethics Investigations.
 Investigations are conducted by Magna's Internal Audit Department, Corporate Security team, In-House lawyers and/or external counsel (where applicable).
-We maintain an Investigations to ensure consistency of discipline and promote early awareness and oversight.
+We maintain an Investigations Oversight Committee, a sub-committee of the Compliance Council, which meets quarterly (and on an ad hoc basis, as needed) to review such investigations to ensure consistency of discipline and promote early awareness and oversight.
 The Audit Committee receives quarterly presentations from the Vice-President, Internal Audit regarding Magna Hotline activity and details of ELC, fraud, financial reporting and other non-HR-related reports.